ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesOperationsApi.md

 const apiInstance = new FilesOperationsApi(configuration);

-let fileId: number; //The file ID where the comment is located. (default to undefined) let updateComment: UpdateComment; //The parameters for updating a comment. (optional)
+let fileId: number; //The file ID where the comment is located. (default to undefined) let updateComment: UpdateComment; //The parameters for updating a comment.

 const { status, data } = await apiInstance.updateFileComment(
     fileId,